Chart Color Schemes

 Fulham Gardens was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Fulham Gardens had a higher cultural diversity than most local markets, with 30.5% of its population born overseas and 31.0% speaking a language other than English at home.
-Christianity was the predominant religion in Fulham Gardens, comprising 63.1% of its population, which is higher than Greater Adelaide's average of 51.6%.
-The top three ancestry groups were English (19.7%), Australian (17.8%), and Italian (16.4%), with Italians being more represented than the regional average of 10.2%.
+Fulham Gardens, surveyed in June 2016, had a higher cultural diversity than most local markets, with 30.5% of its population born overseas and 31.0% speaking a language other than English at home.
+Christianity was the predominant religion, comprising 63.1%, compared to 51.6% in Greater Adelaide (Australian Bureau of Statistics, 2016).
+The top three ancestry groups were English (19.7%), Australian (17.8%), and Italian (16.4%), with Italians being substantially higher than the regional average of 10.2%.

 Frequently Asked Questions - Diversity